silverqx/TinyORM/README.md

   - whereExists and exists methods for an existence queries
   - transactions and pessimistic locking 🔒
   - of course, insert, update, and delete SQL clauses support
-  - correct QDateTime time zone using `qt_timezone` connection configuration option 📅 (returned QDateTime instances will have the correct time zone, and also works for an ORM)
+  - __correct QDateTime time zone__ using the `qt_timezone` connection configuration option 📅 (returned QDateTime instances will have the correct time zone, and also works for an ORM)
     - this feature allows you to set up the database server time zone to the UTC and all returned QDateTime instances will have the correct UTC time zone
 - __clever ORM with all relation types support__ 🎉
   - one-to-one, one-to-many, and many-to-many relation types (also inverse relationships)
   - eager and lazy loading with custom select and constraints 🚀
-  - all query builder methods are proxied to the model instances and also to the relation instances 🤯 (everything that can be called on the query builder can also be called on the model and relation instances)
+  - all query builder methods are proxied from the model instances and also from the relation instances back to the query builder 🤯 (everything that can be called on the query builder can also be called on the model and relation instances)
   - clean active record pattern
   - advanced features like timestamps, touching parent timestamps, __soft deleting__, default models, default model attributes, and attribute casting
   - querying relationships existence/absence using the has, whereHas, and hasNested methods (using dot notation for selecting nested relationships _users.posts.comments_)